Working from Home

 Before getting hired you may be required to pass a test or go through virtual training.
 However, some companies will require you to come on-site for an interview or training before starting to work from home.

 Make sure to always follow the directions that are listed in a job posting.
-If not, employers will be quick to trash your resume, application, or cover letter.
-They will not feel confident in hiring you to do a job if you can’t follow the steps of applying.
+Not following the directions to apply will force employers to trash your resume/application because they will not feel confident in hiring you to do a job if you can’t follow the steps in applying.

 When working at home communicating with your employer can be through email, messaging, calls, video conferencing, etc. Many people who work from home have more than one job.
 It is possible if the company and your schedule allows you to.